inducer/pycuda/doc/source/driver.rst

     sensible per-user default.
 If it is set to `False`, caching is disabled.

-    This class exhibits the same public interface as :class:`Module`, but does not inherit from it.
+    This class exhibits the same public interface as :class:`pycuda.driver.Module`, but does not inherit from it.

     *Change note:* :class:`SourceModule` was moved from :mod:`pycuda.driver` to